Pony (Ginuwine song): Legacy

 Along with his concurrent work for Aaliyah's One in a Million album, "Pony" and Ginuwine...the Bachelor marked the emergence of Timbaland as a successful R&B producer.
 The song experienced a resurgence in popularity after being featured in the 2012 film Magic Mike, its 2015 sequel Magic Mike XXL, and its 2023 sequel Magic Mike's Last Dance.
 On November 2, 2019, the song was featured in the sketch "Hungry Jury" on Saturday Night Live.

-The song was briefly featured in a sneak peek of the upcoming Marvel Studios film Thunderbolts* (2025).

-In 2021, the duo Altégo posted a snippet of a mashup of "Pony" and Britney Spears's "Toxic" on TikTok, that quickly went viral.
+In 2021, the duo Altégo posted a snippet of a mashup of "Pony" and Britney Spears's "Toxic" on TikTok, which quickly went viral.
 In January 2022, the mashup was completed and officially released through Sony Music Entertainment under the title "Toxic Pony", being credited to Altégo, Spears and Ginuwine.
 The mashup reached number 40 on the Billboard Pop Airplay chart.

 In 2023, the alternative rock band Slothrust released a cover of the song on their album “I Promise”.
 This included an extended version, an a cappella version, and an instrumental version.

+The song was briefly featured in a sneak peek of the 2025 Marvel Studios film Thunderbolts*.